,

 www.schools-financial-benchmarking.service.gov.uk/School/Detail?urn=111309

-It is a requirement that schools publish the number of employees on salaries of £100,000 or more – St Augustine’s Catholic primary School has no employees with this criteria.
+It is a requirement that schools publish the number of employees on salaries of £100,000 or more – St Augustine’s Catholic Primary School does not have any employees meeting this criteria.

 X